Adeliia Petrosian: 2020–21 season

 Petrosian would have been eligible to compete in the 2020–21 ISU Junior Grand Prix circuit; however, the series was canceled due to the global COVID-19 pandemic.
 She competed for another season in the junior division of the Cup of Russia circuit.
-In October, she won the gold medal in the third stage of the Russian Cup in Sochi.
-On the fifth stage, she finished third in the short program, fifth in the free skate, and fourth overall.
-These results qualified her to the 2021 Russian Junior Championships which were held in Krasnoyarsk in February.
-Petrosian won the silver medal overall behind her teammate Sofia Akateva with a total score of 211.87.
-In March, she competed at the Russian Cup final in Moscow where she won the bronze medal behind Akateva and Sofia Samodelkina with a total score of 204.22.
+In October, she won the gold medal at the 2020 Russian Cup Stage III, Sochi.
+At the 2020 Russian Cup Stage V, Moscow, she finished third in the short program, fifth in the free skate, and fourth overall.
+These results qualified her to the 2021 Russian Junior Championships.
+At the event, Petrosian won the silver medal overall behind her teammate, Sofia Akateva.
+In March, she competed at the 2021 Russian Cup Final, winning the bronze medal behind Akateva and Sofia Samodelkina.